-The exhibit opens in the St. Charles Hall Art Gallery on September 15 and will run through October 1.
+A free gallery opening for the exhibition will be held on Friday, January 29th from 5pm to 7pm.
+The exhibit opens in the St. Charles Hall Art Gallery on January 26 and will run through March 3, 2016.
 The gallery is open from 9am to 9pm weekdays and is closed weekends and college holidays.

 We have archived photos of previous gallery shows archived on our website.
 Feel free to browse through them!